Back at school? 6 online safety tips for the ‘new normal’

 What can you do?

 - When it comes to COVID-19, only trust verified sources.
-For the most accurate real-time information download the Coronavirus Australia government app in the Apple App Store or on Google play, or join their WhatsApp channel on iOS or Android.
+For the most accurate real-time information join the Coronavirus Australia government WhatsApp channel on iOS or Android.

 - Use your critical thinking skills to determine what’s real and what’s fake.
 This applies to COVID-19, but it also applies to other world news, events and controversial issues affecting societies.